Imaad18/Personal-Assistant-Jarvis/README.md

 **"Display time":** Announces the current time.

 **"Stop":** Exits the program.

+**Set Alarms:** Captures an alarm time from the user.

+**News Websites:** Opens a random news website.

+**Games:** Plays "Rock, Paper, Scissors" with the user.

+**AI Chat:** Uses OpenAI's API to answer user queries.

+**System Commands:** Supports system operations like shutting down, restarting, or locking the computer.

+**Google Services:** Opens Google Drive, Translate, Calendar, and Notes.

+**Entertainment:** Opens websites for movies, anime, and online music streaming.

+**Tell Jokes/Quotes/Facts:** Shares jokes, quotes, or random facts.

+**Search Google:** Performs a Google search for a user query.

+**Random Websites:** Opens a random website from the predefined list.

 This script demonstrates modular design, voice interaction, and real-time API integration to deliver a user-friendly virtual assistant experience.